raynamharris/IntegrativeProjectWT2015/scripts/99_fordeep.md

 --------------------------------------------

-To look for a larger percent of variation according to behavioral treatment, I can subset the data to remove the tissue-specic variance.
+To look for a larger percent of variation according to behavioral treatment, I can subset the data to remove the tissue-specific variance.
 Here I focus on the DG samples.

     #subset to only view DG data